 So you want to go backpacking New Zealand, the land of Middle Earth, pardon, New Zealand, do you?
 Well, that’s perfect because this country is a backpacker heaven.
 So many backpackers come here on a regular basis, there have been a lot of adaptations made for their comfort.
 For instance, travelling by bus is comparatively cheap, hostels have wifi (mostly, you have to pay for it, though) and there are tons of activities on offer.
 Since you are a backpacker, I presume you want to get the most out of your experiences but not spent too much so as to save up for the next epic tour or activity.
 Here’s how to:

 The main key word is always comparison.
-Go online to websites, such as booking.com, hostels.com or hostelworld.com.
+Go online to websites, such as my trusted site (and affiliate link) www.hostelworld.com.
 They can offer pretty good deals if you book in advance.
 For those who want to save a great deal and do not bother with luxury hostels, nakedsleep has insane offers and if you book with the nakedbus, it will often even drop you off right in front of the hostel ) – just make sure you actually book this option (otherwise you might land on the other side of town).

 As mentioned earlier, public transport is pretty cheap.
 It might not be greatly developed since you will find it mostly in cities or as a connection between them.
 So don’t count on it to take you into nature – sadly, you still need a car or book a tour for this.
 But since you are a backpacker and probably staying at a youth hostel, you can simply have the reception make a shout out or ask fellow travellers the old fashioned way whether they would like to have a day tour with you.